Azure/metaetcd/README.md

 Currently the proxy does not support repartitioning, although it is implemented such that it is possible in the future.
 The long term goal is to support dynamically adding/removing member clusters at runtime with little to no impact.

+## Overhead

+The metaetcd proxy typically consumes about 50% of the sum of each member cluster's CPU.
+Memory usage is low.
+A three node etcd coordinator cluster backed by tmpfs adds roughly the same overhead as the proxy.

 ## Basic Usage

 Required flags: